Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Preliminaries

-A \emph{tree} is a connected acyclic graph.
-A \emph{leaf} of a tree is a vertex of degree one.
-A \emph{sub-cubic tree} is a tree such that each vertex has degree at most three.
-A \emph{path} is a tree where every vertex has degree at most two.
+A \emph{tree} is a connected graph containing no cycles.
+A vertex of degree one in a tree is called a \emph{leaf}.
+A \emph{subcubic tree} is a tree with maximum degree at most three, and a \emph{path} is a tree with maximum degree at most two.
 The \emph{length} of a path is the number of its edges.
 A \emph{star} is a tree with a distinguished vertex, called its \emph{center}, adjacent to all other vertices.
 A \emph{complete graph} is a graph with all possible edges.
 A graph $G$ is called \emph{distance-hereditary} if for every pair of two vertices $x$ and $y$ of $G$ the distance of $x$ and $y$ in $G$ equals the distance of $x$ and $y$ in any connected induced subgraph containing both $x$ and $y$~\cite{BandeltM86}.
-It is well-known that a graph $G$ is distance-hereditary if and only if $G$ can be obtained from a single vertex by creations of pendant vertices and twins \cite{HammerM90}.
+It is well-known that a graph is distance-hereditary if and only if it can be obtained from a single vertex by repeated addition of degree one vertices and twins \cite{HammerM90}.
+An induced cycle of length at least $5$ is not distance-hereditary.